 Role of the Compensation Committee.
-The Compensation Committee has responsibility for evaluating and approving our compensation plans, policies and programs.
+The Compensation Committee is responsible for evaluating and approving our compensation plans, policies and programs.
 This includes reviewing and approving compensation (including incentive compensation arrangements and cash and equity-based awards) for our directors and executive officers, and other personnel as appropriate.
 The Compensation Committee may delegate its authority and duties to subcommittees as and when it deems appropriate to the extent allowed by law.

-The Compensation Committee considers historical compensation data for the Company's executives, including summaries of cash and equity compensation received in past years by each executive.
-In addition, the Compensation Committee reviews the executives' total annual compensation, including cash and non-cash direct compensation, equity compensation programs, perquisites and amounts potentially payable to the executives under all reasonable scenarios, including death or disability, retirement, voluntary termination, involuntary termination and changes in control.
-It also reviews the performance of the Company and the executives during the year, considering established goals, leadership qualities, operational performance, responsibilities, experience, and long-term potential to enhance shareholder value.
+The Compensation Committee considers historical compensation data for our executives, including summaries of total annual compensation, cash and equity compensation, and perquisites received in past years by each executive.
+In addition, the Compensation Committee reviews the performance of the Company and the executives during the year, considering established goals, leadership qualities, operational performance, responsibilities, experience, and long-term potential to enhance shareholder value.

-The Compensation Committee engaged McLagan, its independent compensation consultant, to assist the Committee in its review and approval of the compensation arrangements of the CEO and certain other of our executive officers, as described in more detail below.
+The Compensation Committee engaged McLagan, its independent compensation consultant, to assist the Committee in its review and approval of the compensation arrangements of the CEO and certain other executive officers, as described in more detail below.